thegetty/quire-docs/content/learn/other-resources.md

 ## Text Editors

+A text editor is a computer program that allows you to create an edit plain text files, such as Atom or Visual Studio Code.

 - [“Text editor tips and tricks”, Alejandro Bezdjian](https://dev.to/alebian/text-editor-tips-and-tricks-to-boost-your-productivity-2gc5)
 - [RegexOne: Learn Regular Expressions](https://regexone.com)
 - [Atom Flight Manual](https://flight-manual.atom.io/)